Matt-Jensen/ember-cli-g-maps/.github/ISSUE_TEMPLATE.md

   * Operating System version: _____
   * Ember CLI version: _____
   * Ember CLI G Maps version: _____
-  * IF YOU DO NOT PROVIDE THE ABOVE YOUR ISSUE WILL BE CLOSED IMMEDIATELY!
+  * IF YOU DO NOT PROVIDE THIS INFORMATION YOUR ISSUE WILL BE CLOSED IMMEDIATELY!

 <!-- Step 3 -->